Suno Instrumental Doesn't Match the Mood (Fix)

-You wrote a breakup song and Suno backed it with 128 BPM electronic dance — the model isn’t reading mood from your lyrics.
-Suno doesn’t infer tempo / key / instrumentation from lyrics; the style field is the only channel for mood.
+You wrote a breakup song and Suno backed it with 128 BPM electronic dance.
+The model isn’t reading mood from your lyrics, because it never does: Suno does not infer tempo, key, or instrumentation from what the lyrics say.
+The Style of Music box (called the Style field below) is the only reliable channel for mood.

 Common causes